 A protest of a proposed award shall be filed within ten (10) days of public announcement of award.
-Public announcement of award is defined for informal solicitations as the date the award is posted on the city’s website.
-Public announcement of award for formal solicitations is defined as the date the award is presented to the Finance Council.
+Public announcement of award for formal solicitations is defined as the date the award is presented to the Finance Committee.

 What information must be included when filing a protest?

 - the name, address and contact information of the protester;

 - the page # and/or section # of the solicitation document stating the aggrieved point of contention;

 - a narrative justifying the legal and factual grounds of the grievance;

 - the signature of the protester or the protester’s representative.